The best snorkeling in St Maarten and St Martin

 Head to the main beach on the island’s west side for calm, shallow waters and the best snorkeling, as well as the Pinel Island Marine Trail.
 This underwater snorkeling route is marked with buoys, making it an excellent option for beginners.
 More experienced snorkelers can check out another reef on the northern coast, which is less protected and tends to have rougher waters than the main beach.

-The island is accessible via a five-minute ferry ride from Cul-de-Sac, and various guided excursions stop here.
+The island is accessible via a five-minute ferry ride from Cul-de-Sac, and various guided excursions, like this six-hour snorkeling and beach tour, stop here.
 There are several bars and restaurants on the island, as well as places to rent kayaks, paddleboards, beach chairs, and umbrellas.
 We recommend bringing your own snorkeling gear (see our recommendations for travel-friendly snorkel sets).

 Located a couple of miles offshore from Orient Bay, Tintamarre Island is a stunning place to snorkel.
 This uninhabited island is a fantastic spot to relax on the white sand beach, swim in calm, clear waters, and view sea life such as stingrays, sea turtles, and tropical fish.
 Lucky snorkelers may even spot dolphins and nurse sharks.

 It’s easiest to visit Tintamarre Island on a guided excursion, or you can charter a catamaran or speedboat.
 The area is protected as an underwater nature reserve.
 If you go on your own, take steps to reduce your impact and bring everything you need for the day, as there are no facilities on the island.